-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Tracee Ellis Ross, Black-ish

-- Jean Smart, Hacks
+- WINNER: Jean Smart, Hacks

 Best actor in a TV series - musical or comedy